 WCIL: How long does an average application currently take to be processed?

 Once you have all your papers completed, VIP appointments are available at short notice.
-You should get a response on the same day or following day.
+You should get a response on the same day or the following day.

 WCIL: What has the impact of Brexit been on this visa type?

 It has been great!
-Before the referendum we saw many use Malta or Cyprus’ citizenship by investment programs to gain access to the UK via EU treaty rights.
+Before the referendum, we saw many use Malta or Cyprus’ citizenship by investment programs to gain access to the UK via EU treaty rights.
 Organisations such as Transparency International and even the European Council have questioned the due diligence these applicants have to go through.
 If Brexit is successful, this loophole will no longer be viable.